Missouri Voters Approve Medicaid Expansion Despite Resistance From Republican Leaders

 Medicaid expansion, which states have the option of adopting as part of the Affordable Care Act, opens eligibility in the program to individuals and families with incomes up to 138% of the federal poverty level.
 The federal government covers 90% of expansion costs.

 Researchers from Washington University in Saint Louis, estimated in 2019 that around 230,000 people in Missouri would enroll for Medicaid if it were expanded.
-The study showed expansion would save the state an estimated $39 million dollars a year largely by eliminating the need for other state health spending.
+As of 2018, 9.3% of Missourians were uninsured.
+The study also showed expansion would save the state an estimated $39 million dollars a year largely by eliminating the need for other state health spending.

 Missouri's adoption of expansion follows a trend of increasing support in largely Republican states, according to health policy expert Rachel Nuzum of the Commonwealth Fund.